PhishermanGG/docs/docs/guide/domain-classifications.md

 Phisherman can return either `true` or `false` for the `verifiedPhish` property via the API.
 A description of what each options means can be found below.

 ::: warning False (Default)
-Site has not been has not been reviewed or observed by Phisherman staff as serving malicious content.
+Site has not been has not been reviewed or observed by Phisherman volunteers as serving malicious content.
 :::

 ::: danger True
-Site has been observed by Phisherman staff as serving  malicious content.
+Site has been validated by Phisherman volunteers or other sources as as serving malicious content or a scam/phishing site.
 :::